If you have a question that you want to be added to the faq contact us.

 I suggest you do the following three relatively cheap upgrades:

-- replace your hard disk drive with a quality SATA drive.
+- replace your hard disk drive with a quality SATA drive like a SSD of the Samsung evo series.

 - increase RAM to 8 GB (you don’t need more)